Top 14 Venture Capital Firms for FinTech Startups

 7. Goodwater Capital

-Goodwater Capital is a venture firm that invests in consumer technology companies around the world.
-They aim to back entrepreneurs who are building products that improve people's lives.
+Goodwater Capital is a venture firm that invests in consumer technology companies with a global reach.
+Their stated mission is to support entrepreneurs who are building products that aim to create a positive impact on the world.

-- Industries of focus: Consumer Technology, FinTech, Financial Services
+- Industries of focus: Consumer Technology, Financial Services, FinTech

 - Founded: 2014